FolaisSK/CC201/labs/4_IntroOpenShift/instructions.md

 # View application in the web console
 The Topology view provides quick links to a lot of important parts of an application:
-* The outer circle gets information on the application.
+* The outer circle gets the information on the application.
-* The inner circle with the Node.js logo gives the information about the Deployment.
+* The inner circle with the Node.js logo gives information about the Deployment.
-* The GitHub icon is used access the code repository.
+* The GitHub icon is used to access the code repository.
 * The check mark shows the most recent build (you will see circular arrows if the build is in progress).
 * The arrow coming out of a box can be used to view the application in the browser if the application is externally available.